Skip to content

 To find out if an area of land is registered as common land or village green, you can request an official search by requesting additional Question 22 on the CON29(O) form as part of a local land charges search.
 A local land charges search is usually carried out when a property or plot of land is being purchased.

-Alternatively you can contact us directly.
+Alternatively you can Contact Common land and village greens directly.
 You need to provide:

 • a map which clearly identifies the land you wish to search